aosucas499/nwfermi/README.md

     chmod +x nwfermi-bionic (if the sistem is based on ubuntu 18.04)`

     chmod +x nwfermi-focal (if the sistem is based on ubuntu 20.04)

+    sudo ./nwfermi-bionic (if the sistem is based on ubuntu 18.04)	    sudo ./nwfermi-bionic (if the sistem is based on ubuntu 18.04)

+    sudo ./nwfermi-focal (if the sistem is based on ubuntu 20.04)	    sudo ./nwfermi-focal (if the sistem is based on ubuntu 20.04)